poppinss/manager/README.md

 hash.use('argon2').hash('')
 ```

-The `use` method here constructs the driver for the mapping defined in the config file with the ability to cache the constructed drivers and add new using the `extend` API.
+The `use` method here constructs the driver for the mapping defined in the config file with the ability to cache the constructed drivers and add new drivers using the `extend` API.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->